Linear embeddings of graphs and graph limits: Preliminaries: graph limits

+The choice of term ``distance'' rather than ``metric'' is due to the fact that $\delta_\Box(G,G')$ can be zero for different graphs $G$ and $G'$, for example when $G'$ is the $k$-fold blow-up of $G$ (see \cite{borgsI2008} for more details).

-It was shown in Theorem 2.3 in \cite{borgs2011} that a graph sequence $\{ G_n\}$ converges whenever the corresponding sequence of functions $w_{G_n}$ is $\delta_\square$-Cauchy.
-Therefore, the limit is represented by a function in ${\mathcal W}_0$ (not necessarily integer-valued, or corresponding to a graph).
-The homomorphism densities $t(F,G_n)$ converge to the homomorphism densities $t(F,w)$, and thus the function $w$ (and the isomorphism class it represents) encodes the common structure of the graphs of the sequence.
+It is shown in Theorem 3.8 of \cite{borgsI2008} that a graph sequence $\{ G_n\}$ converges whenever the corresponding sequence of functions $w_{G_n}$ is $\delta_\Box$-Cauchy.
+Moreover, to a convergent graph sequence $\{G_n\}$, one assigns a ``limit object'' represented by a function $w\in {\mathcal W}_0$ (not necessarily integer-valued, or corresponding to a graph).
+More precisely, for every convergent sequence $\{G_n\}$, there exists $w$ in ${\mathcal W}_0$ such that the homomorphism densities $t(F,G_n)$ converge to the homomorphism densities $t(F,w)$ for every finite simple graph $F$.
+If this is the case, we say $\{G_n\}$ converges to $w$, and write $G_n\rightarrow w$.
+Such a function $w$ encodes the common structure of the graphs of the sequence.
 For more details, see \cite{lovaszszegedy2006}.
+In this paper, we use the following characterization of convergent graph sequences which is given in \cite{borgsI2008}.